GeoffreyCoulaud/glueforward/README.md

 ## TODOs

-- Setup github actions to build and deploy on push
+- ~~Setup github actions to build and deploy on push~~
+- Setup github actions to use tag, else latest
 - Add install instructions (compose)